carlomilanesi/rs-measures/docs/Tutorial.md

 For the unit `CentiMetrePerSquareSecond`, `RATIO` is `1e-2`, meaning that one hundredth of metre per square second is equivalent to one centimetre per square second.
 For the unit `Mile`, `RATIO` is `1609.`, meaning that 1609 metres is equivalent to one mile.

-The field `OFFSET` has rarely a value different from zero.
+The field `OFFSET` is needed for units having an origin different from the origin of the base unit.
+It has almost always a zero value, because almost all units have the same origin that their base unit.
 In `units.rs`, it has different values only for temperature degrees.
-It represents the displacement from the origin of the base unit, represented in units of the base unit, to reach the origin of the current unit.
+Actually, it represents the displacement from the origin of the base unit, represented in units of the base unit, to reach the origin of the current unit.

 For example, for the unit `Fahrenheit`, it is `273.15 - 32. * 5. / 9.`.
 The base unit for temperature is `Kelvin`.
 Starting from the origin of the Kelvin scale, if we add `273.15` Kelvin degrees (reaching the origin of the Celsius scale), and then we subtract `32. * 5. / 9.` Kelvin degrees, we reach the origin of the `Fahrenheit` scale.

-You can define your origins in case you have different systems of reference, as long as they do not vary at run-time.
+Another possible use of `OFFSET` is for calendars, because different ways to represent times can have different origins.

+Instead, it shouldn't be used for vector units, like `Length`, because it makes no sense to define the same `OFFSET` for all components of a vector.

-The field `SUFFIX` is a string which is printed after the numeric value whenever you print a measure value.
+The field `SUFFIX` is a string which is printed after the numeric value, whenever a measure is printed or converted to string.

 ### Defining units of angles

-A particular property is that of angles.
+Angles are a particular property.

 The property `Angle` is the only predefined property.
 The unit `Radian` is its base unit and, as we said, it is the only predefined unit.

-You can define other angle units, but must be identified as such, to be used only when an angle makes sense.
+You can define other angle units, but, to allow their use as directions, there declaration must be a bit different than the declaration of other units.
-To that purpose, whenever an angle unit is defined also a definition like this is required:
+Whenever an angle unit is defined, also a definition like this is required:
 ```rust
 impl AngleMeasurementUnit for Degree {
     const CYCLE_FRACTION: f64 = 360.;